kobitz/gw2kombat/README.md

 - Able to scale crosshairs in settings.

 - Crosshair Rotates based on cursor movement.
+(WIP)

 - Rubber banding of the mouse cursor, has a neat effect.
 Elasticity variable has a slider so you can choose how loos it feels. default is recomended personally.